 ANNE LAMOTT: “Perfectionism is the voice of the oppressor, the enemy of the people.
 It will keep you cramped and insane your whole life, and it is the main obstacle between you and a shitty first draft.”

 Here is my shitty first draft about why I am teaching the workshop, An Energetic Perspective on Addiction: A Workshop for Loved Ones of People Struggling with Addiction in the classroom of my office.
 I say that everyone is affected in some way by addiction.
 I have so much to say about this topic that it is difficult to know where to begin.
 I am committed to writing and talking openly about addiction because I want to make it seen as what it is- a DISEASE that affects so many people and families.
 People lose their lives, people live in DEEP DENIAL, sometimes for lifetimes, without seeing the full effects of the disease.

-The workshop I am teaching is all about and for the person who loves (though there might be a lot of anger, resentment & denial) the addict.
-Our workshop offers a new perspective, awareness, and simple usable tools so that YOU can be healthier and more aware of your energy/body/mind/spirit even if someone in your life has been affected by addiction.
+The workshop I am teaching is all about and for the person who loves (though there might be a lot of anger, resentment & denial) the person struggling.
+My workshop offers a new perspective, awareness, and simple usable tools so that YOU can be healthier and more aware of your energy/body/mind/spirit even if someone in your life is still affected by addiction.